dialogs/dialog-botkit-module/readme.md

 TODO More detailed explanation

+### Sending ActionGroups

 Send a message with an `actions` object.
-`actions` is one [ActionGroup](https://dialogs.github.io/js-bot-sdk/classes/actiongroup.html) or multiple in an array.
+`actions` is one or multiple [ActionGroups](https://dialogs.github.io/js-bot-sdk/classes/actiongroup.html).

+Each `ActionGroup` contains multiple [Actions](https://dialogs.github.io/js-bot-sdk/classes/action.html) that can be either Buttons or Selects at the time of writing.
+An Action has a unique `id` that will be used to match user responses.

 ```js
 bot.reply(message, {